Rolias/kms-decrypt/Readme.md

 npm install @pluralsight/kms-decrypt
 // Then in a file where you want to use the package

-import {Decrypt, KmsInterfaces} from 'kms-decrypt'
+import {Decrypt, KmsClientInfo} from 'kms-decrypt'

-const kmsValues: KmsInterfaces.KmsClientInfo = {
+const kmsValues: KmsClientInfo = {
   projectId:`name-of-your-gcp-project`,
   keyRingId:`name-of-your-keyring`,
   cryptoKeyId : `name-of-your-key`,